dan200/CBZTool/README.md

 # CBZTool

-CBZ tool is an easy command line tool for creating and manipulating Comic Books stored in the .cbz format.
+CBZTool is an easy command line tool for creating and manipulating Comic Books stored in the .cbz format.

 It can be used to extract pages from books, create new books from image files, combine multiple books into one, and more.

 ## Installing